nmdanny/DistributedProject/README.md

      Alternatively, you can use the `--insecure` flag in the runner & run scripts(see below) to disable TLS.

-4. To run either a client or a server, see documentation under `cargo run --bin runner -- --help`
+4. To run either a client or a server, see documentation under `cargo run --release --bin runner -- --help`

    (All arguments to the chat client/server appear after `runner -- `, the arguments beore that belong to the `cargo` program)